oleava-technologies/produced-water-opportunity-mapping/README.md

 reuse deployment zones across New Mexico in the United States.

 ## What this does
-Integrates 6 public regulatory datasets (N) into a reproducible spatial database, then applies unsupervised clustering to surface statistically validated county-level opportunity zones for produced water reuse.
+Integrates 6 public regulatory datasets into a reproducible spatial database, then applies unsupervised clustering to surface statistically validated county-level opportunity zones for produced water reuse.